zulip/zulip/docs/documentation/api.md

 URL definition in `zerver/openapi/zulip.yaml`, and that URL definition must have a `post` HTTP method defined.

+Additional content that you'd like to appear in the parameter description area can be declared using the custom `x-parameter-description` field in the OpenAPI definition.

 ### Displaying example payloads/responses

 If you've already followed the steps in the [Usage examples](#usage-examples)